lsoft/DpdtInject/README.md

 0. Very impressive Fast resolutions.
 0. Good Generic resolution performance.
-0. Not best Non Generic resolution - Microresolver is fantastically fast; what's the magic? :)
+0. Good enough, but not the best NonGeneric resolution - Microresolver is fantastically fast; what's the magic? :)

 ``` ini